h2020-westlife-eu/westlife-docs/vm/README.md

 ```
 git clone https://github.com/h2020-westlife-eu/wp6-vm.git

-cd wp6-vm
+cd wp6-vm/[selected_config]

 vagrant up
 ```

 ![](/virtualfolder/assets/VMVagrantUp.gif)

 This clones special repository with various configuration.
-After succesfull `vagrant up`, there should be message `BOOSTRAP FINISHED, VM prepared to use`.
+After succesfull `vagrant up`, there should be message `BOOSTRAP FINISHED, VM prepared to use` or similar, read the docs specific to the software/service.

-The new virtual machine can be accessed via web browser \(port 8080 is by default forwarded to VM, check VagrantFile or vagrant log for exact port number\)
+If the application in virtual machine provides web application, you can access it with web browser using port 8080\(check VagrantFile or vagrant log for exact port number being forwarded\)

 ```
 http://localhost:8080/
 ```
 You can access the desktop of the VM by going into VirtualBox or you can log into the VM as user vagrant using
 ```
 vagrant ssh